What makes a comic great?

 “he shied away from any meaningfully exploratory content.”

 How so?
-If you mean he turned down chances to illustrate the profound comics stories of his day, I’m not sure there were any.
+If you mean he turned down chances to illustrate the profound comics stories of his day, I’m not sure there

 “I like to use this comic as a demonstration of the inadequacy of mere formalism as a critical criterion”